CanWang1987/CanWang1987/README.md

-- 👋 Hi, I’m Can Wang(王璨），Graduates and IT expert from London,England.This is my personal website and my blog.
+- 👋 Hi, I’m Can Wang(王璨），Graduates and IT expert from London,England.This is my CV and my blog.
 - 👀 I’m interested in China and Chinese arts...
 - I was born in China,a small family in East.
 - When I am over 30,I think health is my top priority to everyone.
 - We are still tiny to unexpected virus and nature disaster.
 -   家人特别是我父母是我最重要的人。
+<br/>I was born on the east coast of China and I hope to meet more decent people and live on.</p>
+<a href="https://www.linkedin.com/in/can-wang-391b831a5/">My resume</a>

 My understanding to World Protocals?
 They can be digitally abstract to software in order for a person to be shinning.